sapirani/GreenSecurityMeasurementAndOptimizationFramework/README.md

 12. Code will start defender scan and measure the device's resource consumption
 13. Code will save results into files
 14. Code will back to default settings

+### For Developers:
+* use "git update-index --skip-worktree program_parameters.py" command to ignore changes in this file.
+* use "git update-index --no-skip-worktree program_parameters.py" command to resume tracking changes